mmuller88/mmblog/content/ADF-App-eng/index.md

 yarn run build
 ```

 For creating the ADF webapp in the dist/app directory.
 The command also creates the ADF extensions with the names @alfresco/aca-shared and @alfresco/adf-office-services-ext.
-As an early outlook, the goal will be to write your own extension for your own ADF webapp.
+As an early objective, the goal will be to write your own extension for your own ADF webapp.
 This has practical reasons such as modularization and distribution.

 The start.sh in the ACA directory is a sophisticated script.
 You should preferably use it to start the deployment.
 The individual parameters can be queried with the -h or --help flag.
 For my Windows laptop I have to use these parameter configuration: